dcquinche/AzureInfrastructure/README.md

   ```

 #### Packer Image
   First, you should export the environment variables.
 For this project, make sure you export the ARM_CLIENT_ID, ARM_CLIENT_SECRET and ARM_SUBSCRIPTION_ID variables.
-In a linux system you could do it like this.
+In a Linux System you could do it like this.

   ```
   export ARM_CLIENT_ID=<client-application-id>